Nihon-ji: Tokugawa period revival

-Meiji Period destruction and modern restoration
+Meiji-Period destruction and modern restoration

-Nihon-ji suffered much destruction during the anti-Buddhist haibutsu kishaku movement (1868-c.1874) after the Meiji Restoration.
+Nihon-ji suffered much destruction during the anti-Buddhist haibutsu kishaku movement (1868 – c.1874) after the Meiji Restoration.
 Buddhist property was destroyed on a large scale throughout Japan, and many of the structures of the temple complex at Nihon-ji were destroyed.
 Many of the Arhat statues were beheaded in this period.
 In 1916, a restoration of the temple complex of Nihon-ji began.
 A major earthquake in November 1939, however, again damaged the temple.
 The chief dōu hall, statues, and treasured Buddhist articles were lost in a fire that occurred due to the earthquake.
-In 1989, the government of India presented Nihon-ji with a sapling from the Bodhi Tree as a gesture of world peace.
-Nihon-ji is now a popular tourist destination.
+In 1989, the government of India presented Nihon-ji with a sapling from the Bodhi tree as a gesture of world peace.

 In 2007, another round of reconstruction efforts targeting the temple's structures was completed, rebuilding the Bhaisajyaguru Hall and several other buildings.
 In 2009, the original Main Hall of the temple was demolished and construction of a new Main Hall as well as surrounding facilities was started.